Tuba Music

 Music available from Cimarron Music Press

-ILLUMINATIONS (2001) for tuba (or bass trombone) & piano by Howard J. Buss was commissioned for Charles Vernon, bass trombonist with the Chicago
+ILLUMINATIONS (2001) for tuba (or bass trombone) and piano was commissioned for Charles Vernon, bass trombonist with the Chicago

 Symphony, and the 30th Anniversary of the International Trombone